abinit/abinit/doc/tutorial/eph4mob.md

 \label{eq:imagfanks_selfen}
 \end{equation}

-and corresponds to the linewidth of the electron state $n\kk$ due to the scattering with phonons.
+that corresponds to the linewidth of the electron state $n\kk$ due to the scattering with phonons.
 The electron lifetime $\tau_{n\mathbf{k}}$ is inversely proportional to the linewidth:

 \begin{align}